wjp22903/geomesa/webapp/src/main/non-packaged-resources/sld/README.txt

 Register these styles in GeoServer.
+Don't associate them with a workspace.